nickyiliwang0000/h/projects/project-04.md

 ### Code Review

+This project will also incorporate a peer code review experience.
+After the projects are handed in, you will review someone else's code using provided prompts.

-Part of your mark for this project will come from a peer code review.
-You will be given a mark for the quality of your review and your reviewer's mark will be part of your total grade.
+The mark from the review of your code will be part of your total grade.

 **Requirements:**